appium/appium/docs/en/drivers/ios-xcuitest-real-devices.md

 1. Make sure that you can run your tests against the Simulator.
 1. Make sure UI Automation is enabled on your device.
 Settings -> Developer -> Enable UI Automation
+1. Consider generating a provisioning profile with `.xctrunner` identifier if you do not want to generate a wildcard one for manual configuration.
+The `.xctrunner` config support has been added since Xcode 11.
+[A reference](https://github.com/appium/appium/issues/13610)